Relative Dolbeault Geometric Langlands via the Regular Quotient: Beilinson 1-motives and Fourier-Mukai Duality

-We now consider the particular case of Beilinson 1-motives.
-These are certain types of Picard stacks which are essentially built up from the pieces $BA$, a discrete group, and an abelian variety.
-They form a convenient class of Picard stacks for which dualizability is easy to prove, and they have as important examples the generic fibers of the Hitchin map. \begin{definition} A \emph{Beilinson 1-motive} is a Picard stack $\cP$ over a scheme $S$ with a 2-step filtration $W_\bullet$ on $\cP$ over $S$ such that \begin{enumerate} \item $\mathrm{gr}_0^W(\cP)\simeq BG$ is the classifying space for a group $G$ of multiplicative type; \item $\mathrm{gr}_1^W(\cP)\simeq A$ is an abelian variety; \item $\mathrm{gr}_2^W\simeq \Gamma$ is a finitely generated (discrete) abelian group. \end{enumerate} \end{definition} \begin{remark} In fact, by Lemma B.3.3 of \cite{chen-zhu}, the above filtration splits locally on $S$.
-In particular, any Beilinson 1-motive $\cP$ over $k$ is isomorphic to a product $\cP\simeq BG\times A\times \Gamma$, where $G,A,\Gamma$ are group schemes over $k$ with the above properties. \end{remark} \begin{lem} (Theorem B.3.4 in \cite{chen-zhu}) Any Beilinson 1-motive $\cP$ is dualizable, i.e. There is a canonical isomorphism $(\cP^\vee)^\vee\simeq \cP$. \end{lem} To prove this, one can argue locally on $S$, where $\cP\simeq BG\times A\times \Gamma$.
-The result then follows from Lemma \ref{lem: B1M duality and cartier duality}. \begin{example} For $C$ a family of smooth, projective curves over a base $S$, the Picard stack $\cP = \Pic(C/S)$ classifying relative line bundles on $C$ over $S$ is a Beilinson 1-motive.
-In fact, we can write it as a product
+We now consider the particular case of Beilinson $1$-motives.
+These are certain types of Picard stacks which are essentially built up from the classifying stacks of multiplicative type group, discrete groups, and abelian varieties.
+They form a convenient class of Picard stacks for which dualizability is easy to prove, and they have as important examples the generic fibers of the Hitchin map.

+\begin{definition} A \emph{Beilinson $1$-motive} is a Picard stack $\cP$ over a scheme with a $2$-step filtration $W_\bullet$ on $\cP$ over $S$ such that \begin{enumerate} \item $\mathrm{gr}_0^W(\cP)\simeq BG$ is the classifying stack for a group of multiplicative type;